The-Onion-Man/environment-setup-public/mac-os.md

 To install:

-1. We won't be using Homebrew to install `nvm`.
+1. Note that we won't be using Homebrew to install `nvm`.
 Instead, run the following command in your terminal:

    `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.38.0/install.sh | bash`